Opening Reception: Saturday, July 29, 2023

 Humeau is known for creating artworks that form semi-mythical ecosystems.
 In her practice, she poetically resuscitates extinct or forgotten worlds and weaves factual events into speculative narratives.
 For Orisons, Humeau turned her attention to the San Luis Valley, a high alpine valley with a rich history of agriculture and home of the oldest continuous water rights in Colorado.
 This region, along with the Southwest United States, is amid a megadrought due to the changing climate.
 Developing Orisons in response to these urgencies, Humeau has worked closely with fourth generation San Luis Valley farmers, Jones Farms Organics, and has also extensively researched the site and consulted a wide array of experts—local agronomists, resource conservationists, historians, wildlife refuges, ornithologists, geomancers, and indigenous communities, among others.

 “I wanted to collaborate with all the living beings who were living there or passing through.
 The land is the artwork, and I wanted to celebrate it and every being on it, as well as reconnect it and its inhabitants with their presents, pasts, and futures.” —Marguerite Humeau

-Orisons is made possible with generous support from Jones Farms Organics, the David & Laura Merage Foundation, the FACE Foundation, The Shifting Foundation, The Andy Warhol Foundation for the Visual Arts, the Ruth Foundation for the Arts, The Trinchera Blanca Foundation, White Cube, C L E A R I N G, Demiurge, UOVO, InCord, Jamps Studio, MKSK, and Surface Horizon Ltd.
+Orisons by Marguerite Humeau, curated and produced by Black Cube Nomadic Art Museum.
+Orisons is made possible with generous support from Surface Horizon Ltd, as well as Jones Farms Organics, the David & Laura Merage Foundation, Etant donnés Contemporary Art, a program of Villa Albertine, The Shifting Foundation, The Andy Warhol Foundation for the Visual Arts, the Ruth Foundation for the Arts, White Cube, C L E A R I N G, Demiurge, UOVO, InCord, Jamps Studio, MKSK.